 Average salaries of new graduates

-As of Summer 2010, there are over 2300 School alumni employed in 47 different states in the U.S. plus the District of Columbia and Puerto Rico, and in more than 30 foreign countries.
+As of Summer 2014, there are over 2600 School alumni employed across the U.S. and Puerto Rico, and in more than 30 foreign countries.
 Among them are senior corporate executives, government officials, HR consultants, union officials, faculty members, and university administrators.